WICG/turtledove/PA_real_time_monitoring.md

 ## Sending reports after an auction

 After the auction completes, all opted-in participants (sellers, and buyers with interest groups present on device) will always emit one report per participant per auction, even if no ad wins or no `contributeToRealTimeHistogram()` calls are made.
 These reports will be sent to `domain.example/.well-known/interest-group/real-time-report` where `domain.example` would be replaced with the seller’s origin or the buyer’s interest group owner origin.
-These reports are not tied to specific interest groups, they are aggregated over all interest groups.The serialization format of the report is TBD, but see [below](#histogram-contributions-and-the-rappor-noise-algorithm) for the high level description of the encoding.
+These reports are not tied to specific interest groups, they are aggregated over all interest groups.
+See [below](#histogram-contributions-and-the-rappor-noise-algorithm) for the high level description of the encoding.
 Reporting domains may be configurable in the future.

 Participants who did not call `contributeToRealTimeHistogram()` will contribute an array of zeros by default, which will still require the input going through the noising mechanism to satisfy the privacy requirements.
 After the noise mechanism, it is very unlikely that output will be all zeros.
 Even still, if we encounter a contribution of all zeros post-noising, we will still report on it.
 This is important for debiasing the noisy results, as explained below.

-Real time reports sent to ad techs are encoded as [CBOR](https://www.rfc-editor.org/rfc/rfc8949.html) with the following schema (specified using [JSON Schema](https://datatracker.ietf.org/doc/html/draft-bhutton-json-schema-01)):
+Real time reports sent through a post request to ad techs are encoded as [CBOR](https://www.rfc-editor.org/rfc/rfc8949.html) with the following schema (specified using [JSON Schema](https://datatracker.ietf.org/doc/html/draft-bhutton-json-schema-01)):

 ```json
 {